dnym/tcsa01/planning.md

   - >*If the user enters invalid input, give a warning and restate the question to allow them to try again.
 Let's make the experience user-friendly.*
 - Should the user be able to cancel a running game (mid-round)?
 If so, should it be shown in the history?
   - >*Yes, users can cancel a running game mid-round.
 It's not necessary to show canceled games in the history to keep it focused on completed games.*
+  - How would a user cancel?
+    - By entering `q` instead of a number.
 - What if there are too many games/rounds in the history to show?
 Should it be capped, or should the user be expected to scroll?
 Or should we print a number of lines and "press enter to view more"?
   - >*Let's keep it user-friendly.
 Display a certain number of lines and add "press enter to view more" for easy navigation in the history.*